The SABR Story

 SABR members have a variety of interests, and this is reflected in the diversity of its research committees.
 There are more than two dozen groups devoted to the study of a specific area related to the game — from Baseball and the Arts to Statistical Analysis to the Deadball Era to Women in Baseball.
 In addition, many SABR members meet formally and informally in regional chapters throughout the year and hundreds come together for the annual national convention, the organization’s premier event.
 These meetings often include panel discussions with former major league players and research presentations by members.

 Most of all, SABR members love talking baseball with like-minded friends.
-What unites them all is an interest in the game and joy in learning more about it.
+What unites us all is an interest in the game and joy in learning more about it.
 Some member benefits include:

 - Two issues of the Baseball Research Journal, which includes articles on history, biography, statistics, personalities, book reviews, and other aspects of the game.

-- The National Pastime, which focuses on baseball in the city or region where our national convention is being held
+- Expanded e-book edition of The National Pastime, our convention journal which focuses on baseball in the region where that year’s national convention is held

-- Regional chapter meetings, which include guest speakers, presentations and trips to ballgames
+- Regional chapter meetings, which can include guest speakers, presentations, and trips to ballgames

-- Discount on registration to our national convention and other major conferences
+- Discount on registration to our annual conferences and National Convention

 - The opportunity to be part of a passionate international community of baseball fans

 Want to learn more?
 Check out Frequently Asked Questions about the benefits of SABR membership.